 – An all-day event –

 An all-day event goes on for longer.
-Is lovely for you but you’ll need to think carefully about your guests wants, and needs if you’re entertaining them from lunchtime through to midnight.
+It is lovely for you but you’ll need to think carefully about your guest’s wants, and needs if you’re entertaining them from lunchtime through to midnight.

 Photo Credits: Todd Ruth